binayakChhetri/Online-bookstore/README.md

   - Signup and login
   - Edit profile
   - Add books to shopping cart and finalize purchase
+  - Can order the books and see its status.
   - See purchase history

 - Books